sjmcpherson/Front-End-Developer-Learnings/JavaScript.md

 }
 PrefixedEvent(anim, "AnimationStart", AnimationListener);
 ```
+- Web Workers - An API for defining background scripts to run concurrently from the main thread handling user interactions.
+See http://www.html5rocks.com/en/tutorials/workers/basics/

 <h2>ECMAScript 6</h2>
 - This the next version of the JS standard, code-named "Harmony" or "ES.next.
 Very limited support for most.